 You can upload decryption keys and bind them to your account.
-The decryption keys are stored on SSB, but they are only made available for this user account, and can also be protected (encrypted) with a passphrase.
+The decryption keys are stored on syslog-ng Store Box(SSB), but they are only made available for this user account, and can also be protected (encrypted) with a passphrase.